-Who´s At Risk
+Who´s at Risk

-More than 10% of adults in the US have chronic kidney disease (CKD)—though most don’t realize it.
+15% of adults in the US have chronic kidney disease (CKD)—though most don’t realize it.
 One challenge in detecting CKD is that there are virtually no kidney disease symptoms until later stages, when kidney damage has already occurred.
 Know your risk factors, learn the symptoms and get tested for CKD—especially if you have one of the known causes, like diabetes or high blood pressure.

 Understanding CKD Risk Factors